When it comes to bringing back an extinct creature, we often think first of dinosaurs.

 The de-extinction of the mammoth could bring about more biodiversity, but some conservationists worry that it could also set a precedent that would undermine efforts to keep species alive.

-"De-extinction just provides the ultimate 'out'," Stanley Temple, a wildlife biologist at the University of Wisconsin-Madison, told BBC Newsbeat in 2015.
+"De-extinction just provides the ultimate 'out'," Stanley Temple, a wildlife biologist at the University of Wisconsin-Madison, told BBC Newsbeat.
 "If you can always bring the species back later, it undermines the urgency about preventing extinctions."